spatie/menu/README.md

 </div
 ```

-## Add id For Control Menu With JS
+## Adding ids to elements

-You can add html ids for menu.
+You can add ids so you can easily target some of these elements with CSS or JS.

 ```php
 Menu::new()